 Campari originates in Milan but is a key ingredient of the famous Venetian Spritz.
 It’s also the boozy component in the iconic Negroni.
 Personally, I’m not a fan as I find it way too bitter for my taste but tempered with a good dose of orange and sugar it kind of evens out.

 This cake is delicious.
 It’s dense but very moist from all the syrup that gets soaked in.
 The texture is slightly grainy as it’s made with semolina flour and feels ironically Italian.
 The orange flavour is perfect and robust and this cake goes down as a winner for me.

 The syrup takes quite long to thicken, so do this while the cake is baking.
-You are looking at around 25 – 30 mins here over a low heat.
-You essentially want to reduce the piqued by roughly half.
+You are looking at around 25 – 30 mins here over low heat.
+You essentially want to reduce the liquid by roughly half.
 It thickens up more as it cools.
-Not all the syrup goes into the cake, so I reserved what was left over in a jug to over when I served.
+Not all the syrup goes into the cake, so I reserved what was leftover in a jug to over when I served.

 The book mentions that this cake is excellent served with vanilla ice cream, and I’m sure it would be as it’s the kind of cake to serve as a dessert vs. at tea.
 I think cream would be wonderful too, but I also think it it’s perfect straight up as it is in all its syrupy soaked goodness.

 I just started shooting the process as I went along in the kitchen so the shots aren’t really styled.
 It was a rainy day and the light quite moody, so I quite enjoyed capturing these images in a different way.

 Recipe ~ from Polpo by Russell Norman, Bloomsbury

 - 350g Greek Yoghurt